 The Stock -> Items section contains a list of all your stock items – both the parts and the finished products.

-- seeing in stock and expected inventory levels of each item,
+- see in stock and expected inventory levels of each item,

 - Tips and tricks.

-- How to read the inventory numbers - in stock, available, expected...?
+- Inventory numbers - in stock, available, expected.